British Rail Class 755: Operation

 The first unit was delivered to the UK in November 2018 which gave an initial entry into service date planned for May 2019.
 By May 2019, the trains had not been authorised to enter service yet and instead were given a service date for the end of June or beginning of July.
 Following this, the trains were authorised to enter service on 30 May 2019 by the ORR and they finally did so on 29 July 2019.

 As more units gradually entered service, Greater Anglia was able to withdraw all its diesel multiple-unit trains in favour of the 755s.
 All 38 of the units have entered service.
-The delay in all units entering service was caused by some initial multiple faults ("result of disruption due to a mixture of train faults and a problem with the signalling system on the Norwich-Sheringham line").
+The delay in all units entering service was caused by some initial multiple faults.
+Despite this, the Class 755 was named the most reliable diesel multiple unit in both 2021 and 2022.

+The train has been nicknamed Basils by people living on the routes the Class 755 operate on.

 Technical details

 Class 755 units have three or four passenger vehicles, along with a separate "Power Pack" vehicle near the centre of the unit that can be fitted with up to four Deutz 16-litre V8 diesel engines and generators.
 Class 755/4 units have four engines, while 755/3 units have two (mounted diagonally opposite each other).

 All vehicles are linked by unpowered Jacobs bogies, while the outermost bogie at each end of each unit carries the traction motors.
 The unusual layout for a British train allows a lower than normal floor level, enabling step-free boarding at standard-height platforms.
 Pantographs are mounted on the intermediate cars.